This Garbanzo Bean Curry is Delicious and Economical to Make

 Garbanzo Bean Curry

-Garbanzo beans, tomatoes & rice make this a great dish for a food budget!
+Garbanzo beans, tomatoes & rice make a curry chickpea recipe that meets your food budget!
 The total cost per servings can be slightly more or slightly less depending on where you shop but I determined that this filling dish costs an estimated at $1.56 for each serving and $6.25 for the entire meal for a family of four or for a single person to each on for much of the week!

 When calculating the recipe, When I used a partial head of garlic, half of a lemon or tablespoons of cilantro, I calculate the cost of the portion that I used.
 When I plan my menus, I plan another meal using what I have left.
 If you are unable to find cardamon pods, use a pinch of fresh or skip it altogether.
 I buy the pods and ground from bulk.
 Be careful home much you scoop out, it is an expensive spice but I love it’s flavor!